pablojimeno/code-rails/chapter_3_rails_resources/as_the_site_owner,_i_want_to_delete_a_post_so_that_i_can_remove_drunken_rants.md

-#As the site owner, I want to delete a post so that I can remove drunken rants
+#As the site owner, I want to delete an article so that I can remove drunken rants

 Describe the behavior with a spec